Participatory Governance of Cultural Heritage

 Participatory governance models and community and local engagement are increasingly felt to be an integral part(1)

-The adoption of a participatory approach is now well rooted in several EU Programmes, such as the European Capitals of Culture(4)(5).
+The adoption of a participatory approach is now well rooted in several EU Programmes, such as the European Capitals of Culture(4).
+The broadening notion of cultural heritage, encompassing tangible, intangible and digital resources, enlarges the spectrum of ownership, making local engagement and shared responsibility a necessity for sustainable management.
+Historic cities, towns and villages engage citizens and communities in taking in proper consideration of heritage resources, including those valued by local communities or under-represented areas, in their plans for the future(5).
 This ensures that their vitality, sense of identity and cultural diversity are kept alive, while generating sustainable growth and employment.

 Effective participatory governance frameworks are increasingly key to facilitating cross-cutting policies, enabling heritage to contribute to different policy areas, including smart, sustainable and inclusive growth by:

 - increasing trust between public authorities and people;

 - improving the transparency and accountability of public bodies;

 - activating civic participation of people with a migrant background; and